saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Names of classes and objects start with an upper case letter and use the camel case, for eg DeclarationProcessor.

 ## Conditional expressions, if-else, while
-- conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
+- Conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
 - You can drop braces if a branch is a single expresion.
-See eg below.
+See eg. below.
-- val auraColor = if (auraVisible) "GREEN" else "NONE"
+- `val auraColor = if (auraVisible) "GREEN" else "NONE"`.

 ### Ranges in Kotlin
 - 1..5 includes 1, 2, 3, 4, and 5.
 That is includes both bounds.